whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 <https://www.bioconductor.org/> Many of the packages in Bioconductor are
 also available via CRAN using the usual package installation method.
-However, Bioconductor has its own preferred installation mechanism which gets around some of R’s more annoying limitations with version incompatibilities.
+However, Bioconductor has its own preferred installation mechanism which gets around some of R's more annoying limitations with version incompatibilities.
 In particular, the packages in Bioconductor are updated more swiftly following the release of a new version of R. To get started with Bioconductor, use the following command: